Lately, we’ve been getting a lot of questions about toothbrushes — especially the bristles.

 They are made by:

-👉 Castor beans → castor oil → chemically processed → polyamide (nylon-11)
+Castor beans → castor oil → chemical converted with petrochemical inputs → polyamide (nylon-11)

 ✔ What this improves